CharlotteAneriksson/my-milestone2/README.md

 4. Once selected its deployed.
 Copy **link** and paste into README.md

 ---
+## The Code
+  * JS needs more optimizing, get it to work then optimize
+    * Functions could get optimized by passing it to another function, didnt get it to work though with the time I had.
+    * Would be a better and more fulfilled program if there were 27 different farytails to be called on.
+Maybe store variable from checked values with logical operators and then use a switch statement instead of a long if algorithm to optimize it.
+  * To prevent user to scroll down and press 'OK' by accident and get an empty story I've hidden each selection part, showing them step by step as you make selections.
+This with jQuery
 ## Validations, Testing & Adjustments
  * Autoprefixers from - [this link](https://autoprefixer.github.io/)
   * A PostCSS plugin which parses your CSS and adds vendor prefixes.
 Sound complicated but it just adds support for the latest css features in different web browsers.